HL7/davinci-deqm/input/pagecontent/bulk-import.md

        the subject of the block.
     3. Each block SHALL have a unique subject instance.
-    4. All instances in a block’s set of instances SHALL be either the subject instance or linked to the subject directly through a reference element or indirectly through a chain of references.
+    4. All instances in a block’s set of instances SHALL be either the subject instance or linked to the subject directly through a reference element (inbound to, or outbound from the subject instance) or indirectly through a chain of such references.
     5. All instances referenced by instances in a block’s set of instances SHALL be present in the block.
     6. The subjects of all blocks in the inputs SHALL have the same resource type.